VenturaBowen/CC2-1M/README.md

 Stars-code for displaying the pattern star

-Student info- code for information about you
+Student info- code for information about the student